 On a larger scale, the Salt Lake City metropolitan area dominates our list, accounting for 24 of 33 zones.
-Arguably the densest region of Utah, populated with younger professionals open to bicycling to work, it seems logical that there would be a greater likelihood of bicycle collisions.
+Arguably the densest region of Utah, with the greatest numbers of bicyclists, populated with younger professionals open to bicycling to work, it seems logical that there would be a greater likelihood of bicycle collisions.

-Provo, the second-most populous city in Utah and home to Brigham Young University, is prone to bicycle accidents as well.
-Although it only has three zones in our list, the top zone has the second-most crashes and the highest BDS.
+Provo, the second-most populous city in Utah and home to Brigham Young University, is prone to bicycle crashes as well.
+Although it only has three zones in our list, the top zone has the second-most crashes and the highest bicycle crash rate.
 Encompassing nearly all of Provo’s downtown area, the zone accounted for 70 bicycle accidents – with over 65 percent resulting in injury

-Ogden – Downtown: This zone ranked fourth in total crashes and fourth in Danger Score.
+Ogden – Downtown: This zone ranked fourth in total crashes and fourth in crash rate.
 Running along a stretch of Washington Blvd, it accounted for 21 total bicycle collisions – 13 resulting in injury.

-Logan: The home of Utah State University contained one zone encompassing a bend of East 400 N and S Main Street and ticked 15 total crashes – ranking fifth in crashes and BDS.
+Logan: The home of Utah State University contained one zone encompassing a bend of East 400 N and S Main Street and ticked 15 total crashes – ranking fifth in crashes and crash rate.

 Although drivers must do their part to exercise care and safety, cyclists can also be mindful to reduce the likelihood of a tragic accident on Utah’s wide roads and corridors.